 - Wear shoes that fit properly.

-- Visit a foot care specialists regularly.
+- Visit a foot care specialist regularly.

-- Check your feet for cuts, blisters or grazes.
+- Check your feet for cuts, blisters, or grazes.

 - Visit your doctor if you have a foot injury that doesn't begin to heal within a few days.

 Type 2 occurs when there isn't enough glucose being produced, and any that is produced ends up not working correctly.
 We need insulin to help move glucose out of our blood and into our cells, so we can use it for energy.